 Meeting the needs of the energy future while also providing meaningful benefits for the Hockley area is a vital part of our local improvement efforts.
 The array of benefits include:

 Hearing the diverse views of the Hockley community matters to us.
 In fact, it is vital to the shared success of this infrastructure improvement project.
-If you are a property owner within the study area (see below), your views and understanding of the local community will help determine potential routes of the transmission line and substation location.
+If you are a property owner within the study area (see below), your views and understanding of the local community are helping us determine potential transmission line routes and a substation location.

-From local community events to key project dates, we are committed to you aware of important milestones throughout the course of this project.
-Below is a current summary of important dates and milestones:
+From local community events to key project dates, we are committed to keeping you informed of important milestones throughout this project.
+Below is a summary of important dates and milestones:

-**Please remember: Once local feedback is gathered and analyzed over the coming weeks as part of the route planning process, it is the Public Utility Commission of Texas that will determine the final route.
+**Please remember: After local feedback is gathered and analyzed over the coming weeks as part of the route planning process, the Public Utility Commission of Texas will ultimately determine the final route.

 This project is designed to meet increased demand and local economic growth, while building a more resilient and reliable energy system in Hockley, capable of better withstanding extreme weather.
 This critical infrastructure project will bring significant benefits to the Hockley area, like improving resiliency against storms and hurricanes, strengthening community services by providing approximately $400,000 each year in property taxes, enabling new jobs in the community, and supporting the local economy by working with local vendors and small businesses throughout construction.